 - St. Cecilia Catholic School at 11740 Joan of Arc

 - Montessori Morning Glory School at 737 Bunker Hill Rd.

 - Campbell Learning Center at 1440 Campbell Rd.

 - Duchesne Academy of the Sacred Heart at 10202 Memorial Dr.

 To find an updated listing of all Piney Point real estate zoned to any specific public school, please send an email to Paige Martin at Paige@HoustonProperties.com with the property preference and budget that you’re working with.

 *Note: School zoning tends to change from year to year, information provided above are accurate but not guaranteed.
 Please double check by visiting the school’s website.

-Much like Hunters Creek, homeowners in Piney Point Village are tearing down old ranch-style homes and replacing them with custom-built homes.
-Some properties with older homes are sold as lots, though most as-is properties still sell for over $1M.
+Some homeowners in Piney Point Village are tearing down old ranch-style homes and replacing them with custom-built homes.
+Some properties with older homes are sold as lots, though most as-is properties still sell for over $1,000,000.